AblionGE/puppet-openshift-origin-example/README.md

 It will continue the installation.
 At the end, you have an operational Openshift Origin Installation.

-If you have some problems to run puppet after the reboot ('cannot fin site.pp' for example), it is because the shared folders were not mount automatically.
-If so, you just need to reload the guest machine via vagrant with the command :
+If you have some problems to run puppet after the reboot ('cannot find site.pp' for example), it is because the shared folders were not mount automatically.
+If so, you just need to reload the guest machine via vagrant with the command

     rake dev:reload

 # How to use it

 To use and test openshift, you need to configure it manually.
-To do so, just connect on the guest machine with ssh
+To do so, just connect yourself on the guest machine with ssh

     vagrant ssh

 Then, according to the Openshift Origin documentation, you need to create district, add the node (your guest machine) to this district and activate cartridges.
-To do that, run the following commands as root on the guest machine :
+To do that, run the following commands on the guest machine :

     sudo oo-admin-ctl-district -c create -n small_district -p small sudo oo-admin-ctl-district -c add-node -n small_district -a